-Whatever the reason that you’ve found my profile, therapy can probably help you feel better, or help you get in touch with your emotions.
+Whatever the reason that you’ve decided to look for a counsellor, therapy can probably help you feel better, or help you get in touch with your emotions.
 Often the changes you make may be small, but can still significantly improve your life.

 The relationship between client and therapist is different each time, but we will work together to figure out what is going on for you and to help you to become more aware of where habits of thinking, feeling or behaviour may not be working for you as well now as they have in the past.
-It is quite likely that, once you trust me, you may well repeat your default patterns of relating to people with me, and talking about this can help us both to better understand and explore your difficulties.
 I don’t normally give advice, but I may offer tips or ways for you to think about how you react in certain situations.

 You can end the counselling relationship at any time, but it is usually helpful if we discuss the ending first – especially if we have been working together for some time.